Butterfly Effects and Battleship Defects

 McClusky plans to split his squadrons so that one takes Kii and the other takes Akagi, but McClusky violates doctrine, as the leading element should’ve attacked the further target (Akagi), but he instead leads VS-6 against the nearer one (Kii), so both squadrons attack the same ship.
 Realizing the error, Lieutenant Dick Best, commander of VB-6, takes his two wingmen to attack Akagi.
 Leslie, likewise, splits his squadrons between Kongō and Soryū.
 Hiryū and Kirishima remain hidden from view by rain squalls.

-At 1025, as the aircraft begin their near vertical dives, a pressure wave followed by a 70-foot tall wall of granite-grey smoke or fog comes screaming across the horizon at an altitude of 2,000 feet.
+At 1025, as the aircraft begin their near-vertical dives, a pressure wave followed by a 70-foot-tall wall of granite-grey ethereal miasma comes screaming across the horizon at an altitude of 2,000 feet.
 Kii takes seven hits in rapid succession.
 Dick Best’s flight is hit directly by the pressure wave and fog, which forces one of his wingmen to miss narrowly.
 Best manhandles his aircraft and puts his bomb dead center through the Japanese flag emblazoned on Akagi’s forward flight deck.
 VB-3 walks four bombs down Soryū, starting at the island and going back toward the stern.
 VS-5 clips Kongō with two bombs along her stern and two amidships—in fact—hitting the same place twice.

 Four carriers are burning badly as the American warplanes head for home, but the fire and smoke no longer command the attention of those present.
 Even Admiral Nagumo stands confused on the bridging and gawking at the horizon to the north.
 American and Japanese alike watch a storm system two-hundred-and-fifty miles away billow up into the heavens.
 They have no idea what they are seeing.
 Some think that a Krakatoa-level eruption has occurred.
 All of the theories are, of course, wrong.